Planning use classes in England: Class A2

+Became use class E in 2020.

-Class A3 – food and drink
+Class A3

 Class A3 consists of one use, namely premises which are to sell “Food and drink”, either to be consumed on site, or on or offsite in the case of hot food.
 This includes restaurants and cafes.
+Became use class E in 2020.

-Class A4 – drinking establishments
+Class A4

 Drinking establishments such as public houses, wine bars or other such establishments.
+Became sui generis in 2020.
+Became sui generis in 2020.

-Class A5 – hot food and takeaway
+Class A5

 For the sale of hot food intended for consumption off the premises.
+Became sui generis in 2020.

-Class B – further business and industrial activities
+Class B

 This class covers many common business activities, and is prefaced by the provision for “all or any of” the activities described in Class B1:

-Class B1 – business
+Class B1

 B1(a): Offices – except those already mentioned within Class A2.